eastend-street/eastend-street/README.md

 ### Hi there, I'm Jun! 👋

-😄 &nbsp; Frontend engineer based in Vancouver.
+😄 &nbsp; Frontend engineer.
 My specialty is React.js and TypeScript
 🌱 &nbsp; Currently learning Next.js to make a new my personal project
 🔥 &nbsp; Passionate about writing readable and maintainable code
 🍵 &nbsp; Free time: learning foreign languages